On the Auth page of the virtual service editor, you can configure authentication settings for your service.

 Remember these values or copy them to the clipboard:

-Insert the copied header to the requests you will send to the virt.
+Insert the copied header to the requests you will send to the virtual service.

 If you are going to use ReadyAPI to simulate requests, simply add the Authorization header as a custom header to the requests: